Abdurahman-hassan/binary_trees/README.md

 3. Balanced Binary Tree: A balanced binary tree is a binary tree structure in which the left and right subtrees of every node differ in height by no more than.
 4. Complete Binary Tree: A complete binary tree is a binary tree in which every level, except possibly the last, is completely filled, and all nodes in the last level are as far left as possible.
 5. Degenerate Binary Tree: A binary tree is said to be a degenerate binary tree or pathological binary tree if every internal node has only a single child.
+Here are the functions you need to write for this project: